Anthony Van Dyck Biography | Oil Paintings

 3-22-1599 Antwerp, BEL – 12-9-1641 London, ENGBack to Artist IndexView Artists Paintings

-Sir Anthony Van Dyck by the age of fifteen was already a highly accomplished artist, as his Self-portrait, 1613–14, shows.
-He was admitted to the Antwerp painters' Guild of Saint Luke as a free master in 1618.
-Within a few years, he was to be the chief assistant to the dominant master of Antwerp, and the whole of Northern Europe, Peter Paul Rubens, who made much use of sub-contracted artists as well as his own large workshop.
-His influence on the young artist was immense.
+Sir Anthony Van Dyck a child prodigy was by the age of fifteen an already highly talented artist, as shown by his Self-portrait, painted in1613–14, and by 1618 was admitted as a free master to the Antwerp painters' Guild of Saint Luke.
+By the age of nineteen, he became the chief assistant to Peter Paul Rubens, the dominant painting master of Antwerp, and the whole of Northern Europe, and his influence on the young Anthony Van Dyke was huge.
+Rubens made much use of sub-contracted artists in addition to artists in his own large workshop.

 A great specialist in Baroque portraiture, Anthony Van Dyck is one of the most refined painters of the early seventeenth century and a veritable child prodigy.
 In 1615, at the age of sixteen, he already had his own workshop.
 In 1618, as soon as he became a member of the Painters' Guild, he joined Rubens studio, not as a student but as the master's assistant.
 They worked together, side by side, on several paintings.
 From 1620 on, Van Dyck's fame as a portraitist began to spread throughout Europe.
 In 1621, after a brief journey to England, he moved to Italy and decided to settle in Genoa, where he remained until 1626. during his long stay, he spent time in Venice, Rome, and Palermo, where he studied the masters but continued to be based in Genoa, which had close commercial and cultural ties with Flanders.
 During his time in Genoa, Van Dyck portrayed many members of the aristocracy: decrepit old men and sweet children, young noblewoman and haughty gentlemen.
 Usually, he painted the face and hands from life, adding the elaborate clothes in his studio.
 According to an old saying, seventeenth century Genoa did not have a king, but many queens.
 The features and sumptuous gowns of the Genoese ladies in his portraits give them a truly regal air as seen in Portrait Of Marchesa Balbi.